 - 1. The Planning Commission held a properly noticed public hearing on this matter on January 26, 2017; - 2.
 The City properly published notice of public hearing in the Medford Mail Tribune on January 12, 2017; - 3.
-The City properly noticed all affected agencies and service providers, Metropolitan Planning Organizations (MPO), Rogue Valley Transit Districts (RVTD), and the Department of Land Conservation and Development (DLCD); - The City held five (5) Citizen Advisory Committee meetings, an open house, three (3) 4. work sessions with the Planning Commission and provided an online survey to engage the public and aid in the development of the Housing Needs Analysis and Housing Element. - 5.
+The Planning Commission deliberated on this matter during the February 23, 2017 Planning Commission meeting; - 4.
+The City properly noticed all affected agencies and service providers, Metropolitan Planning Organizations (MPO), Rogue Valley Transit Districts (RVTD), and the Department of Land Conservation and Development (DLCD); - 5.
+The City held five (5) Citizen Advisory Committee meetings, an open house, three (3) work sessions with the Planning Commission and provided an online survey to engage the public and aid in the development of the Housing Needs Analysis and Housing Element; - 6.
 At the public hearing, evidence was presented by the Community Development Director and the public was given an opportunity to comment;